latex3/tagging-project/documentation/wtpdf/fulldoc.md

 ### Foxit/NVDA reading PDF with MathML AF

+The sample document shown in the video was compiled with the above configuration lines using the LuaTeX engine.
+The resulting PDF was then displayed in Foxit with NVDA as a speed generator.

 {% include youtube.html id="kyZMO1N96tw" width="medium" comment="t5-af foxit"%}

+#### Observations

+ - The normal text structures are all handled correctly
+ - The footnote is correctly identified and the footnote text is read in a suitable place
+ - All mathematics are read correctly and can be understood
+ - Graphics are not dropped; instead their Alt text is read

+#### Remaining issues

+ - There is a strange pause when reading the verbatim text (to be investigated)
+ - The display of verbatim code is read without the parentheses and curly brackets
+ - Reading of hpyhenated words is incorrect (this is a Foxit Reader issue; to be fixed)

+#### Summary

+The example shows that the accessibility of STEM documents produced by LaTeX is very high and there are are no problems with complex material apart from code displays.

+The fact that code displays are read incompletely is a general problem of the speech software and unrelated to PDF, i.e., the same defects show up if code is displayed in HTML.
+We do, however, expect to ensure that LaTeX puts additional Aria guidance in the code displays so that punctuations and other symbols relevant to understanding code are not dropped by the speech software.

 ## Tagging, using MathML structure elements

 ```latex
 {% include_relative t5-se.tex %}
 ```